-All Board and committee meetings continued throughout 2020-21 as planned, albeit held remotely.
-The Clerk also instituted an email approval process for the Board to ensure that effective decision making could continue throughout the year, including lockdowns.
+All Board and committee meetings continued throughout 2021-22 as planned, albeit held remotely.

 The College's main contracted services (including security and cleaning) continued throughout the year so there was no need to support suppliers through the application of the Procurement Policy Notices.